 4. The corrosion of the reinforcement will keep on spreading if not treated properly.
 This will increase the maintenance costs associated with the repair.

 5. The spalling of concrete will spoil the aesthetic appearance of the building, decreasing its value.

 Spalling Concrete Causes And How Can It Be Prevented?

-Explosive spalling may occur during fire or when concrete is exposed to high temperatures which causes high pore pressure developed by the oversaturation.
-High strength concrete is more vulnerable to failure under high temperature than that of normal strength concrete due to the increased brittleness.
+Explosive spalling may occur during a fire or when concrete is exposed to high temperatures, which cause high pore pressure developed by oversaturation.
+High-strength concrete is more vulnerable to failure under high temperatures than that normal strength concrete due to the increased brittleness.

 High water-cement ratio will reduce the strength of the concrete thus making it more vulnerable to micro cracks and thereby spalling.

 - Solution: Correct mix design ratio, proper supervision has to be followed to avoid any mishaps during the mixing process.

 It is caused by sulphate rich cement or the sulphates present in the atmosphere.
 The decomposition of the products of the hydration reaction leads to reduction in the strength of the concrete and in doing so causes spalling.